 The center-mounted stand is quite heavy but small, so it doesn't take up a lot of space on your table.
 Due to the relatively small size of the stand, the TV tends to wobble easily.

-Footprint of the stand on the 65 inch model: 13.3" x 11.2".
-The stand lifts the TV about 2.5 inches above the surface of your table, so most soundbars fit in front of it without blocking the screen.
+Footprint of the stand on the 65-inch model: 13.3" x 11.2".
+The stand lifts the TV about 2.5 inches above the table, so some thinner soundbars fit in front of it without blocking the screen.

 The back of the TV is mainly plastic, with fine horizontal etched lines that give off a brushed aluminum look.
-There are horizontal channels running the full width of the TV that lead to similar channels in the stand, which helps with cable management.
-Unlike the Samsung QN95B QLED, which uses an external input box known as the One Connect box, the inputs are inset into the back of the TV.
-Unfortunately, they're difficult to access if you wall-mount the TV with a fixed bracket.
+There are tracks along the back and the stand (see here), which help with cable management, but you won't be able to use those if you wall-mount the TV.
+Unlike the Samsung QN95B QLED, which uses an external input box known as the One Connect box, the inputs are in the back of the TV.
+This means they're difficult to access if you wall-mount the TV with a fixed bracket.

-The Samsung QN90B has fantastic build quality.
+The build quality is fantastic.
 The base is metal and quite solid, and the materials used feel premium.
-The back panel is mainly plastic, and it flexes easily, but this isn't unusual and doesn't cause any issues.
-The stand is extremely heavy, but due to its small size it doesn't support the TV very well, and it wobbles easily.
+The back panel is mainly plastic and flexes easily, but this isn't unusual and doesn't cause any issues.
+The stand is extremely heavy, but due to its small size, it doesn't support the TV very well, so the screen wobbles easily.

-Unfortunately, like most Samsung TVs, the local dimming feature performs worse overall in 'Game' Mode.
-The overall performance is pretty similar, but the TV seems to be spreading highlights out over a greater number of zones, so there's a bit more noticeable blooming.
+Unfortunately, like most Samsung TVs, the local dimming feature in Game Mode seems to be spreading highlights out over a greater number of zones, so there's a bit more noticeable blooming compared to outside of Game Mode.
 The processing is also slightly slower, so zone transitions are more noticeable.
 However, it's mainly due to the increased blooming.
-On the other hand, shadow details are a bit better, and there's less black crush overall.

 The Samsung QN90B is exceptionally bright in HDR.
 Small specular highlights are incredibly bright, so fine details stand out in any scene.
-Large, bright scenes are significantly dimmer, but they're still bright enough for a good HDR experience.
-The brightness of the display doesn't fade at all over time, which is great.
-Small and medium-sized highlights are brighter than the Hisense U8H, but it also has more aggressive ABL, so full field bright scenes are brighter on the U8H.
+Large, bright scenes are significantly dimmer because of the somewhat aggressive Automatic Brightness Limiter (ABL), but they're still bright enough for a good HDR experience.
+The display's brightness doesn't fade the longer highlights stay on the screen, which is great.
+These results are from after calibrating the HDR white point with the following settings:

-If you want to make HDR even brighter, as seen in this EOTF, then set Contrast Enhancer to 'High' and ST.2084 to 'Max'.
-These settings result in considerably brighter scenes, but the overall peak brightness of the TV is the same.
-The 'Dynamic' Picture Mode is even brighter, reaching a momentary peak brightness of 3,126 cd/m² with a 10% window, but it can't maintain those brightness levels, and the brightness decreases to 440 cd/m² after a few seconds
+The 'Dynamic' Picture Mode is even brighter, reaching a peak brightness of 3,126 cd/m² with a 10% window, but it can't maintain those brightness levels, and the brightness decreases after a few seconds.

 There's some concern that some Samsung TVs detect when they're being calibrated or tested for a review and adjust the output to be more accurate.
 We measured the PQ EOTF with different window sizes and found that although it tracks the PQ EOTF accurately with more standard window sizes, it doesn't track accurately with real content.